tedlu-tw/tedlu-tw/README.md

 ### Hi there 👋
 ---
-I am Ted Lu, a 16-year-old student with high interest in computer science and biomedicine from New Taipei, Taiwan.
+I am Ted Lu, a 16-year-old student with high interest in data science, medical science and neuroscience located in New Taipei, Taiwan.
 I am looking for opportunities to explore more on medical informatics and computer vision.

-With the high ability of self learning, I've practiced several skills and abilities among the field of computer informatics., and participated in several research projects.
-My recent studies focus on medical image analysis, imaging modalities including MRI, CT, EEG, X-ray, OCT, etc., and diseases such as brain tumor, multiple sclerosis, schizophrenia, Alzheimer's and more.
+With the high ability of self learning, I've practiced several skills and abilities among the field of medical informatics., and participated in several research projects.
+My recent studies focus on methodology development of medical image analysis and imaging studies of neurodevelopmental and neurodegenerative disorders, while I’ve worked with different imaging modalities including MRI, CT, EEG, X-ray, OCT, etc., and diseases such as glioma, multiple sclerosis, schizophrenia, Alzheimer’s, Huntington’s and more.

 I have quite a few experiences in hardware development, including sensor engineering and wireless communication.
-My studies during 2018-2020 were focused on ESP8266/ESP32 communication frameworks, edge computing system optimization, etc. The experience enables me with the ability to use various programming languages and systems such as Python, C/C++, JavaScript, Linux and DBMS, etc.
+My studies during 2018-2020 were focused on ESP8266/ESP32 communication framework enhancement, edge computing system optimization, etc. The experience enables me with the ability to use various programming languages and systems such as Python, C/C++, JavaScript, Linux and DBMS.

 During my spare time, I also participate in several open source communities such as g0v.tw, CourseAPI, Sch001, etc., where I bring the ability of issue analysis and project management into various open source projects.